 Without some form of photo ID, many merchants won't accept personal checks, and it will be difficult to cash checks made out to you at banks.
 In fact, many merchants are now requesting to see photo IDs before they'll accept credit cards.

 Beyond that, you need ID to board an airplane and often need it to check into a hotel, see certain movies, or have a glass of wine with dinner.
-Having a PID can also make it easier for the authorities to get in touch with your loved ones should you be involved in an accident.
+Having a PID can also make it easier for the authorities to get in touch with your loved ones should anything happen to you.